 The Cane Corso Italiano is classified under the Working group in the AKC grouping.

-Is the Cane Corso Italiano allowed as pet in a Singapore HDB Flat?
+Is the Cane Corso Italiano allowed as a pet in a Singapore HDB flat?

 Italy, ancient times.
 Its direct ancestor is the "Canis Pugnax" (the old Roman Molossian), of which he is the light version engaged in the hunting of large wild animals and also as an auxiliary warrior in battles.
 In the past this breed was common all over Italy, in the recent past he has found an exceptional preservation area in southern Italy, especially in Puglia, Lucania and Sannio.
 His name derives from the Latin "Cohors" which means "guardian," "protector."
 Also known as the Italian Mastiff.

 An unequalled watch and protection dog with high guarding instincts.
 They will not provoke a fight, but neither will they back down from other dogs that try to dominate them.
 The Cane Corso Italiano is generally quiet around the home if given enough exercise.
 Not for beginners.

 What are some Physical Features of the Cane Corso Italiano?

 58.5 to 70 cm; 38 to 50 kg.
 Colours are black, grey, fawn, red.

 Short, stiff, shiny, dense outercoat and light undercoat.
 Low maintenance.
 Light shedding.